Smokin' Me Out

-"Smokin' Me Out" is the third and final single released from Warren G's second album, Take a Look Over Your Shoulder.
-The song featured Ron Isley on the chorus and sampled The Isley Brothers' song "Coolin' Me Out", for which all of the brothers were given writing credits.
-"Smokin' Me Out" was Warren G's fifth top-40 single, peaking at 35 on the Billboard Hot 100, the song was also a hit in the UK, where it peaked at 14.
+"Smokin' Me Out" is the third and final single released from American rapper Warren G's second album, Take a Look Over Your Shoulder.
+The song features Ron Isley on the chorus and samples the Isley Brothers' song "Coolin' Me Out", for which all of the brothers were given writing credits.
+"Smokin' Me Out" was Warren G's fifth US top-40 single, peaking at 35 on the Billboard Hot 100.
+The song was also a hit in the United Kingdom, where it peaked at number 14, and in New Zealand, where it reached number three.